pythonlessons/TensorFlow-object-detection-tutorial/7_part CSGO custom object detection aim bot/README.md

 <br>This was only a short explanation of code, full code you can download from above files.
 In my YouTube video you can see how my CSGO aim bot model is working.
 For now, I am really disappointed about our FPS, because no one can play at these numbers...
 But I am glad that our bot can target to enemies quite accurate and shoot them.
 So maybe for next tutorial I will think what we could do to make it work faster for us.

+### Original text version of tutorial you can visit [here](http://pylessons.com/Tensorflow-object-detection-csgo-aim-bot).